Related Content

 Though an option is to push the itinerary back by two hours and depart from Milano Centrale at 10:20 OR spend a couple of hours in Chur between trains having a late lunch/dinner there.

-If you take either of those options, you can follow the same routing, but you'll be depart from Chur at 17:12 and arriving in Innsbruck at 20:14.
+If you take either of those options, you can follow the same routing, but you'll be departing from Chur at 17:08 - on a train heading to Zurich; and arriving in Innsbruck at 20:14.

 Train 1: